scheibenkaes/rorschach/README.md

 # rorschach

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to watch stuff and react on changes.

-## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Benjamin Klüglein

 Distributed under the Eclipse Public License, the same as Clojure.